 I will use my fighting words

-To fight, we will call each of our personal fears out - by name.
+To fight, call each fear out by name.
 Write them down.
-Look them in the face.
-Admit that we're afraid.
-Next, we search for biblical truths that diminish each of those fears.
-That prove our fears have no power over us.
+Consider each one.
+Admit that you are afraid.
+Next, search for Biblical truths that diminish these fears.
+Scripture that reminds you your fears have no power.
+(To find relevant scripture, I frequently use Open Bible, Knowing Jesus, and Bible Study Tools).
 It might be a different verse for each fear, or a powerful verse that moves your spirit and chases away all the fears.
 Write the verse(s) down.
 Put it(them) next to each fear.
 Allow the truth to push the fear away.
 Then, when you're ready, have a fear bonfire.
-Burn them.
-As you watch, repeat the truth(s) that God, the all consuming fire, gifted you through scripture.
+Sacrifice your fears to the King, recognizing His authority over all fear (Psalm 34:4 and I John 4:18).
+As you watch, repeat the truth(s) that God, the all-consuming fire (Deuteronomy 9:3), gifted you through scripture.

 Fears burnt, God's power remembered, we march with confidence into All Saints Day.
-The day we as Christians don our costumes - suiting up in full armor and proudly waving our flag.
+The day we as Christians don our costumes - suiting up in full armor (Ephesians 6:10-18) and proudly waving our flag (Song of Solomon 2:4).
 Let's see this as a triumphant march.
 The day we march in victory.
-In victory because of those Saints who've paved the way for us.
-In victory because we march to join their ranks.
-In victory because we remember who we are - Children of the Most High God.
-Chosen.
-In victory because we remember where we came from - knitted in our mother's womb.
-Planned and created for a purpose.
-Overcomers of much and more to come.
-In victory because we know we are no longer slaves to fear.
+In victory because of those Saints who've paved the way for us (Hebrews 11).
+In victory because we march to join their ranks (Hebrews 12:1).
+In victory because we remember who we are - Children of the Most High God (John 1:12).
+Chosen (John 15:16).
+In victory because we remember where we came from - knitted in our mother's womb (Psalm 139:13).
+Planned and created for a purpose (Ephesians 2:10).
+Overcomers of much and more to come (I John 5:4-5).
+In victory because we know we are no longer slaves to fear (2 Timothy 1:7).

-With these truths in our hearts, we march onward toward All Souls Day.
-We remind ourselves where our march ends - in heaven.
-Where we will live in eternity with a Father whose love knows no end.
-Where we will meet up with those who have gone before us.
-Where our fears have no power and Satan has no foothold.
-Where our spirits sing in enduring worship to our King.
+With these truths in our hearts, we march onward to All Souls Day.
+We remind ourselves where our march ends - in heaven (John 14:2).
+Where we will live in eternity with a Father whose love knows no end (Romans 8:38-39).
+Where we will meet up with those who have gone before us (I Thessalonians 4:16-17).
+Where our fears have no power and Satan has no foothold (Hebrews 2:14).
+Where our spirits sing in enduring worship to our King (Revelation 15:4).

 Your Fellow Saints in Christ,